department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/discovery/04-04-2024-initial-questions.md

 Date: April 3, 2024

 - Knowing that CC Direct Scheduling will start from an authorized and approved referral:
      - What system will provide that approved referral data and letter from?
-And, what data or format of data will we have access to?
+And, what data or format of the approved referral will we have access to?
      - What information will be included in the approved referral?
 And, what information is required vs. optional?
 E.g., provider(s), care type, number of appointments, etc.
      - Is this information already available in an API or does another team need to build this?
 If so, who is that other team?
 - Could you walk us through (maybe by way of a demo) the steps that MSAs go through from receiving an approved CC referral to scheduling an appointment in the staff-facing EPS tool?